ditwoo/cpp-for-py/README.md

 ## 0. Preparations

-Please create env where you can practice.
-If you have Anaconda you can easily clone base env:
+Please create python environment where you can practice.
+If you have Anaconda you can clone base env:

 ```bash
 conda create --name cpp_packages --clone base
 ```

-Do not forgot to activate environment:
+Do not forget to activate recentry created environment:

 ```
 source activate cpp_packages